jealcalat/jealcalat.github.io/_pages/positions.md

 ##### Your profile
 * A Master (or equivalent) degree in Computer Science or a closely related field
-* Programming skills in at least one programming language (preferably Python)
+* Knowledge of at least one programming language (preferably Python)
-* Background in machine learning and/or data mining
+* Background in machine learning and/or data mining is a plus
 * Solid mathematical foundation (e.g. probability theory, statistics, calculus, and linear algebra) is a plus
 * Experience with frameworks such as PyTorch, TensorFlow, or similar is a plus
 * For PostDocs: PhD in a closely related area and publications at the following venues: ICML, NeurIPS, ICLR, KDD, WWW, AAAI, AISTATS